 His global health interests include health policy and patient safety.
 Working with WHO and other global groups, he is a strong advocate for expansion of the access to safe anesthesia.
 He is an active academic with > 300 publications (h-Index 62, citations 14,400) and has served on many international editorial boards.
 He is an accomplished communicator and has given over 350 invited lectures around the world.
 His extensive anaesthesia leadership and global health experience has given him an understanding of the diversity of anaesthetic needs and practices in different countries.

-Prof Davy Cheng (Canada)
+Prof Davy Cheng (China)

 Dr. Davy Cheng is a Distinguished University Professor in the Department of Anesthesia & Perioperative Medicine, and Department of Epidemiology & Biostatistics, Western University, London, Canada.
 He holds the Chair in Evidence-based Perioperative Clinical Outcomes Research (EPiCOR) and is the co-founder of the MEDICI Centre, which is a World Health Organization (WHO) designated Collaborating Center in the study of global perioperative surgery and anesthesia care.